capossele/SynchroniCityDataMarketplace/README.md

 The SynchroniCity IoT Data Marketplace requires instances of MySQL and MongoDB running.
 In this regard, you have three possibilities:
 * You can have your own instances deployed in your machine
-* You can manually run docker containers before executing the Business API Ecosystem
+* You can manually run docker containers before executing the SynchroniCity IoT Data Marketplace
 * You can use docker-compose to automatically deploy both components

 ## OAuth2 Authentication